CaitHRobinson/SpatialInequalityintheSmartCity/README.md

 > Sensor desert, smart city, spatial inequality, data justice, recognition.

-**Acknowledgements:** We are grateful to our project partners, Newcastle Urban Observatory.
+**Acknowledgements:** This project is funded by the Alan Turing Insitute project #R-NEW-001.
+We are also grateful to our project partners, Newcastle Urban Observatory.